JoshuaRL/MiniRAG-Enhanced/README.md

 Be aware that the docker-compose sets Ollama to pull a couple small models so that this will be functional.
 You're welcome to change that, if you prefer others (I do), but be sure to change the .env file in the root of the WebUI container so that the system uses the correct model.

+If you already have some of these services running, either in Docker or locally, feel free to point the rest their way.

 ### Updating to New Versions

 When the upstream MiniRAG or LightRAG repositories update: